- How old does my child need to be to enter ACS?

 Your child must be 5 years old before September 1st in the year in which they will enroll (no exceptions)

 Your child must be 6 years old before September 1st in the year in which they will enroll (no exceptions)

 ACS has guidelines for each grade level and the admission team is happy to review your child’s completed file to help make a determination on the best fit for your child

 This depends on the age at which your child will be entering ACS.
 The older the student, the more important it becomes that they have a certain mastery of English.
-Having said that, ACS has students from over fifty countries, and many of our youngest students are not fluent in English when they arrive; our teachers are skilled at making them feel comfortable in class.
+Having said that, ACS has students from over 55 countries, and many of our youngest students are not fluent in English when they arrive; our teachers are skilled at making them feel comfortable in class.
 Based on your application, ACS may require an English test to ascertain your child’s proficiency in English.